higgs-bosoff/godot-linalg/HOW_TO_BUILD.md

-# How to Build LinAlg GDNative plugin
+# How to Build the godot-linalg GDNative plugin
 Builds fine with mingw-gcc.

+*For documentation about the GDNative plugin, check README_GDNATIVE.md.*

 ## Windows:
   - Get [Scoop](https://scoop.sh/).